 - Take a few drops of sunflower oil and rub it between your hands.
 Spread it all over your face and neck, avoiding the eye area.

 - Gently apply eye cream around the eye area.

 The best type of sunflower oil for skin skin is organic, cold-pressed sunflower oil, as it’s the least processed option, allowing it to retain most nutrients.
 We recommend Pura D'Or organic sunflower seed oil.

 Sunflower oil is good for dry skin, sensitive skin, combination skin, oily skin, and mature skin.

-- For oily skin, while it may seem counterintuitive to use an oil on oily skin, sunflower is non-comedogenic and doesn’t clog pores.
-It actually helps to balance natural oils.
+- For oily skin: while it may seem counterintuitive to use an oil on oily skin, sunflower is non-comedogenic and doesn’t clog pores and helps to balance natural oils.

 Other Frequently Asked Questions About Sunflower Oil and Skin Care